 Delivery Services / Ordering Platforms

 We encourage delivery services to work with eateries to establish the type of bag that will be used (if any) and add any associated charges into their online ordering systems.
 The restaurant keeps the 10 cent charge for a durable, reusable plastic bag, which is not subject to tax but must be itemized on the receipt.
-Paper bags are except from any charges.
+Paper bags are exempt from any charges.
 Affected businesses that do not comply with the law are subject to fines.

 - Eating establishments that fail to comply with any elements of the ordinance are subject to fines ranging from $100 to $1,000 depending on the nature and severity of the violation.